 What should we expect from fiscal policy in the coming years?

 Under the FIM forecast, the spending and tax policies at federal, state and local levels will boost GDP growth by a little less than half a percentage point in each of the next four quarters, but fiscal stimulus will wane and be about zero starting in the first quarter of 2020.
 Most of the impact in 2019 is expected to come from spending by the federal government on social security and health care, which strengthens household consumption.
 Over that same period, we project that other federal spending will grow more slowly than in the past and have about a net zero impact on growth.
-Meanwhile, we project that state and local government spending will slow and have a slightly negative effect on growth over the next year, as a slowing private sector puts downward pressure on tax revenues.
+Meanwhile, we project that state and local government spending will slow and have a slightly negative effect on growth over the next year, as a slowing economy puts downward pressure on tax revenues.

 How does the Hutchins Center construct its FIM Forecast?